What is location strategy in operations management?

 1. Geographical proximity

-According to IW calculations, due to the pandemic German companies saved $20 billion on business travel in 2020.
+According to State of Tech Hiring 2023 study by CoderPad, the majority of teams are now hybrid, with only 15% of developers working 100% on-site.
 Many companies worldwide have moved to a work-from-home model, and business travel has been replaced by online meetings.
 Does this mean that distance does not matter anymore?
 Not necessarily.
 When working on digital solutions, geographical proximity can be a competitive advantage.
 In IT nearshoring, working within a similar time zone facilitates daily communication which is crucial in the case of Agile project software teams.

 2. Availability of skilled programmers

 The IT talent shortage is a never-ending story.
 The pandemic has made matters worse and the demand for tech talents has risen on an unprecedented scale.
-According to CompTIA’s 2021 Workforce and Learning Trends report, 40% of organizations decided to employ tech staff during the COVID-19 pandemic.
 However, when looking for the right location, it’s also worth considering not only the availability, but also the proficiency of experts.
 Do they have the know-how and the right level of competences for your project?
 International rankings such as those published by HackerRank and SkillValue can be helpful here.

-In the 1st quarter of 2021, wages in the IT sector rose by 20%.
+In 2023, salaries will increase by 3% to 10% and remuneration is the major motivation for candidates to switch jobs.
 For this reason, hiring qualified software developers is becoming a real challenge.
 The costs of software development may vary significantly, depending on location.
 By outsourcing IT services to countries with a vast talent pool (such as Poland) you can lower the cost of software development without compromising quality.

 4. Room for development